laurentperrinet/laurentperrinet.github.io/content/publication/ravello-19/index.md

   a sparser code while preserving movement information; therefore, the stimuli are encoded more efficiently.
 Interestingly, these properties were observed throughout different populations of RGCs.
-Thus, our results reveal that the response at the level of RGCs is modulated by the naturalness of the stimulus - in particular for motion - which suggests that the tuning to the statistics of natural images already emerges at the level of the retina.
+Thus, our results reveal that the response at the level of RGCs is modulated by the naturalness of the stimulus -in particular for motion- which suggests that the tuning to the statistics of natural images already emerges at the level of the retina.
 authors:
 - Cesar U Ravello